peter88213/aeon2yw/docs/usage.md

 ## Conversion rules

--   All events tagged as "Scene" are converted to regular scenes.
+-   All events tagged as "Scene" (case insensitive) are converted to regular scenes.
 -   All events not tagged as "Scene" are converted to "Notes" scenes.
 -   All scenes are placed in a single chapter.
 -   All scenes are sorted chronologically (Note: "BC" is not evaluated).